webplatform/docs/svg/elements/text/index.md

 *[[svg/attributes/glyph-orientation-vertical|'''glyphOrientationVertical''']]: Sets or retrieves a value that alters the orientation of a sequence of characters relative to an inline-progression-direction of vertical.
 *[[svg/attributes/kerning|'''kerning''']]: Gets or sets a value that indicates whether Internet Explorer should adjust inter-glyph spacing based on kerning tables that are included in the relevant font (that is, enable auto-kerning) or instead disable auto-kerning and set inter-character spacing to a specific length (typically zero).

-Gets or sets a value that indicates whether Metro style app using JavaScript should adjust inter-glyph spacing based on kerning tables that are included in the relevant font (that is, enable auto-kerning) or instead disable auto-kerning and set inter-character spacing to a specific length (typically zero).
+Gets or sets a value that indicates whether the user-agent should adjust inter-glyph spacing based on kerning tables that are included in the relevant font (that is, enable auto-kerning) or instead disable auto-kerning and set inter-character spacing to a specific length (typically zero).
 *[[svg/properties/lengthAdjust|'''lengthAdjust''']]: Gets or sets the  [[svg/properties/lengthAdjust|'''lengthAdjust''']] attribute on the given element.
 *[[svg/attributes/mask|'''mask''']]: Sets or retrieves a value that indicates a SVG mask.
 *[[svg/properties/nearestViewportElement|'''nearestViewportElement''']]: Gets  a value that indicates which element established the current viewport.